rodrickmascarenhas/london-bikes/README.md

 left join ss on start_station_id = ss.Id
 left join es on end_station_id = es.Id limit 10000;
 ```

-## Data cleansing

-Go to DataPrep > Design a workflow ingesting the 'cycle_hire' dataset > Edit Recipe > Data Transformation

-image

-Select the original dataset as the destination (Note: Ensure the region in dataset is same as original dataset) > Run the flow > Completed

-Perform the following SQL query to join the tables > Save as 'query.sql'

-image

 Go to Tableau > Data > Add Data Source > Google BigQuery > Sign In using OAuth